 There’s no real way to make money

-This company has been in trouble multiple times because they make big promosies that they are unable to deliver on.
-No matter how many sales members make the only way to earn an income is by recruiting people.
+This company has been in trouble multiple times because they make big promises that they are unable to deliver on.
+No matter how many sales members make the only way to earn an a decent income by most peoples standards is by recruiting people.

-So if you’re looking to make money…we suggest you look elsewhere.
+So if you’re looking to make money without constant recruitment…we suggest you look elsewhere.

-If you’re looking for a healthy alternative these shakes are not it
+If you’re looking for a healthy alternative these shakes aren’t exactly your best option.

 Herbalife meal replacement shakes contain highly processed ingredients.